top of page

 Source: gcaptain

-The transition from steam to diesel propulsion in ships led to a significant transformation.
-Diesel engines offered increased speed, range, and cargo capacity, making maritime trade more efficient and cost-effective.
+This transition from steam to diesel propulsion led to a significant transformation, enabling increased speed, range, and cargo capacity.
+The combination of diesel-powered vessels and advancements in ship design powered globalization on an unprecedented scale, making maritime trade more efficient and cost-effective, and laying the foundation for today's massive global shipping fleets.

 Bulk Trade Ship